A coat of gold, a coat of red

 - Sufjan Stevens's "John Wayne Gacy, Jr." is about a real-life serial killer.

 - Voltaire's "Ex-Lover's Lover" is about a man who plots the death of his girlfriend's current lover, with various means of disposing the body suggested.
 It's different from most Murder Ballad examples in that the singer chickens out at the end.

 - "Matty Groves" (Child #81) - Fairport Convention.

 - Harry Chapin's "Sniper" is about Charles Whitman and his infamous rampage atop the Texas university tower.

-- "The Mariner's Revenge Song", by The Decemberists.
+- "The Mariner's Revenge Song".
 An epic revenge song about a young man who goes to sea to track down the man who seduced his mother and abandoned her to her death.
 The band's recent "The Rake's Song" also falls into this trope.
 That song has the narrator recounting in glee in how he killed his three surviving children after the death of his wife and newborn daughter during childbirth.

-- Hell, basically every Decemberists song has at least a hint of this.
+- Many Decemberists songs have at least a hint of this.

 - Adriyel's duet "Sibyl Vane" tells a further fictionalized account of the love affair between Dorian Gray and Sibyl Vane, resulting in a double case of murder-by-suicide.

 - Andrew Jackson Jihad's "Bad Bad Things" in which the narrator finds a person whose family he has murdered and proceeds to recount this event to this person, who he proceeds to kill at the end of the song.

 - The Tragically Hip's "Locked In The Trunk Of a Car" is sung partly from the point of view of a serial killer, and partly from the point of view of his dump site.